TopMarksDevelopment/Expression-Builder/README.md

 -   Call `.ToFilterable()` on your `IEnumerable`
 -   Or query the DB context fluently after calling `.AsFilterable()` on your `IQueryable`

-After this you will have access to a bunch of new methods!
+After this, you will have access to a bunch of new methods!

 _This example uses the fluent API and (mostly) property expressions_